 For more information on Charitable Trusts, download a copy of our Charitable Trusts guide below.

 Should you have any questions or you require further details about Charitable Trusts we would be very pleased to contact you personally to discuss the difference your help will make.
-Please email Victoria Miles or Mary Hollands or call 01604 230033.
+Please email our CEO, Rachel McGrath or Head of Giving and Development, Dean Jones or call 01604 230033.